 Step 7 - Boil a large wok / pot of water.
 Slowly and gently, dd the abacus beads into the boiling water, VERY gently, stir to prevent them from sticking together.
 Boil for about 15mins to 20mins or until the batch floats on the boiling water.

 Stir fry the abacus beads as per instruction.
 Remember - Keep it simple.
 DO NOT add too much condiments or any ingredients that has heavy flavour.
 Or else, you won't be able to fully savour the fragrance of the taro when you eat them.
+Fish sauce is a good condiment to this dish if you wants to do some changes to it.

 On a side note, do not let the cooked abacus beads stand in the cold water for too long.
 For best texture and flavour, stir fry the cooked abacus beads as soon as possible after they have been boiled.
 My friend told me that I can store cooked abacus beads in airtight container, keep it refrigerated until I need to stir fry them.
 I have not tried keeping them in refrigerator before.
 But I think it probably works.